walkercraig/chicagojournal/_posts/2025/2025-06-15-the-bell-tolls-not-for-madigan-but-for-thee.md

 <!--MONUMETRIC Repeatable In-content Ad D:300x250,320x50,728x90 T:300x250,320x50 M:300x250,320x50  ENDS-->

-> *What we call the beginning is often the end
+> What we call the beginning is often the end
 > And to make an end is to make a beginning.
-> The end is where we start from...*
+> The end is where we start from...
-> ---
 > <br>
 > From "Little Gidding" by T.S.
 Eliot